worlddemocrats/academy/README.md

 ## Community

 Community engagement is integral to our initiative.
 We encourage learners to interact, share insights, and learn from each other.
-Join our [Facebook group](FACEBOOK_GROUP_LINK) and our [Discord server](TWITTER_LINK) to connect with fellow learners and participate in lively discussions.
+Join our [Discord server](https://discord.gg/KhuwtTPnXa) and our [Facebook group](https://www.facebook.com/groups/worlddemocrats) to connect with fellow learners and participate in lively discussions.

 ## How to Contribute